Tracking Your Progress

 You can find more information about Oral Proficiency Interviews on the testing agency’s website

-ACTFL Proficiency Guidelines
+ACTFL Proficiency Ratings

+When a student does an Oral Proficiency Interview, a rating is assigned based on the ACTFL Proficiency Guidelines for Speaking.
 The testing agency will issue an official certificate with your rating, and the Five College Center for the Study of World Languages staff will send you this certificate by e-mail after the end of the semester.

-If you will be taking an OPI, check out our tips on how to prepare
+If you will be taking an OPI, check out our tips on how to prepare:

 You may also want to read Say as Much as You Can and other articles in Improving Your Speaking for tips on taking your language proficiency as far as it can go.